majesticbeast/intro-to-terraform/docs/first-resource.md

 Plan: 0 to add, 0 to change, 1 to destroy
 ```

 If that's what you see, type yes and hit enter.
+If you run `ls` again, you'll see the file is gone.

+## Summary

+In this lesson we got a high-level look at the typical Terraform workflow.
+We created our first `.tf` file, we
+initialized our project, ran a plan to see what changes would happen if we did an apply, and then we did the apply
+to create a file, and then we deleted the file with a destroy run.

+---

+<p align="right">**Next:** [Providers?
+Lock file?
+State file?
+This is madness!](providers-lockfile-statefile.md)</p>